actonmass/actonmass.org/content/posts/2025-11-24-11-22-2025-saturday-scoop-reps-vote-to-roll-back-mas-climate-laws-in-classic-tale-of-beacon-hill-corruption.md

 ---
 layout: post
-title: "11/22/2025 Saturday Scoop: Reps vote to roll back MA's climate laws in classic tale of Beacon Hill corruption"
+title: "11/22/2025 Saturday Scoop: Beacon Hill heads to winter recess with little to show for it (+ a guest feature!)"
 date: 2025-11-24T18:27:50.578Z
 image: /img/saturday-scoop-logo.png
 ---